-UWest was founded by Venerable Master Hsing Yun in 1990.
-Born in Jiangdu, Jiangsu Province, China in 1927, Venerable Master Hsing Yun, a widely respected advocate of Humanistic Buddhism, is also the founder of the Fo Guang Shan (Buddha's Light Mountain) Buddhist order, one of the largest Buddhist organizations in the world.
-The Venerable Master went to Taiwan in 1949 and established the Fo Guang Shan Buddhist order there in 1967.
-Fo Guang Shan now has over 200 branch temples and associated centers throughout the world.
+Born in Jiangdu, Jiangsu Province, China in 1927, Venerable Master Hsing Yun is a widely respected advocate of Humanistic Buddhism.
+The Venerable Master went to Taiwan in 1949 where he later established the Fo Guang Shan order of Humanistic Buddhism.
+Fo Guang Shan, which translates as Buddha's Light Mountain, now has over 200 branch temples and associated centers and is one of the largest Buddhist organizations in the world.

-The humanistic projects of Fo Guang Shan include a children's home, free medical clinics, a senior citizens' home, prison ministries, disaster relief, and various other forms of community service.
+The humanistic projects of Fo Guang Shan include a children's home, free medical clinics, a senior citizens' home, prison ministries, disaster relief, and other forms of community service.
 Fo Guang Shan also administers and sustains various cultural and educational endeavors including nursery schools, high schools, libraries, museums, colleges, and universities.

-In 1962, Venerable Master Hsing Yun established the Tsung Ling Buddhist College at Fo Guang Shan, and subsequently developed fifteen other Buddhist colleges for the study of the Buddhist dharma and the education and development of monks and nuns.
-A related activity was the establishment of the Buddha's Light International Association (BLIA) in 1992.
+In 1962, Venerable Master Hsing Yun established the Tsung Ling Buddhist College at Fo Guang Shan, and subsequently developed fifteen other Buddhist colleges for the study of the Buddhist dharma and the education and development of monastics.
+Buddha's Light International Association (BLIA), was established in 1992.
+This independent organization is not associated with any one order or sect, but it takes much of its direction from Fo Guang Shan and the wisdom of the Venerable Master.
 This laity-based educational and service organization now has over 130 chapters with several million members in over 60 countries.

 The establishment of post-secondary educational institutions combining Buddhist theory and practices with formal academic studies has been a lifelong commitment of Venerable Master Hsing Yun.
+This goal has been realized through the establishment of the Fo Guang Shan Consortium of Universities.
+University of the West, founded in 1990 and opening its doors in spring of 1991, was the first member, followed by Nanhua University in Jiayi, Taiwan in 1996, Fo Guang University in Ilan, Taiwan in 1999, and Nan Tien Institute of Higher Education in New South Wales, Australia in 2001.
+The newest member of the consortium is Guang Ming College in Manila, Philippines, established in 2014.

-The first of these universities to be founded was University of the West in Los Angeles County, USA, opening its doors as Hsi Lai University in the spring of 1991.
-Nanhua University in Jiayi, Taiwan began instruction in 1996, and Fo Guang University in Ilan, Taiwan opened in 1999.
-Nan Tien Institute in Australia, founded in 2001, gained accreditation in 2009.
-Guang Ming College is the newest member of the Fo Guang Shan family.
-Located in the Philippines, it focuses on performing arts and Buddhist studies.
 The universities combine Buddhist teaching and practice with academic disciplines and grant a variety of degrees from the bachelor's level through the PhD.
-All member institutions are associated with and connected to an extensive network of temple-sponsored research centers, where scholars from many countries engage in research projects.
+All member institutions are connected to an extensive network of temple-sponsored research centers, where scholars from many countries engage in research projects.

-In North America, Venerable Master Hsing Yun founded Hsi Lai Temple in 1978 in Hacienda Heights, California.
-After ten years of preparation, the temple officially opened its doors to the public in 1988.
+In 1978 Venerable Master Hsing Yun founded Hsi Lai Temple in Hacienda Heights, California.
+The temple opened its doors to the public in 1988.
 Hsi Lai Temple is situated on 15 acres and includes ten major buildings, including the main shrine, library, auditorium, convention hall, exhibition hall, Buddhist art museum, memorial pagoda, and dining hall.
 Hsi Lai Temple is designed in the tradition of Chinese palatial architecture and is the most expansive Buddhist temple and monastic center in the Western hemisphere.